OpenDDS/OpenDDS/docs/glossary.rst

   DDS Extensible and Dynamic Topic Types for DDS
     XTypes is an :term:`OMG` specification that defines how DDS systems can have :term:`topic type`\s that can evolve over time and be used without defining IDL.

-    See :doc:`devguide/xtypes` for more information.
+    See :ref:`spec-xtypes` and :doc:`devguide/xtypes` for more information.

 *********************
 Environment Variables